-Country group leads a discussion on the required readings, including framing guiding questions.
+Country group leads a discussion on students' first impressions as compared to expectations from the preceding "here we come!".
+Country group is also responsible for leading the discussion on the required readings, including framing guiding questions.
 Basically, students (country group) are responsible for the first academic session in each country.